WICG/file-handling/explainer.md

 Choosing to open the file would create a new top level browsing context, navigating to '{origin}{action}'.
 Assuming the user opened `graph.csv` in Grafr the URL would be `https://grafr.com/open-csv/`.

-To access launched files, a site should subscribe to a `launchQueue` object attached to `window`.
-Launches are queued until they are consumed by a launch consumer, which is invoked exactly once for each launch.
-This ensures that we avoid any races when attaching an event listener.
+To access launched files, a site should specify a consumer for a `launchQueue` object attached to `window`.
+Launches are queued until they are handled by this consumer, which is invoked exactly once for each launch.
+In this manner, we can ensure every launch is handled, regardless of when the consumer was specified.

 > Note: The `launchParams` property is discussed in more detail in the [Launch Events](https://github.com/WICG/sw-launch/issues/20) explainer.